protobarhatus/Orbits-and-gravitational-movement/README.md

 ## Installing and compiling.

-This repository does not have any building file, so just create project from Github in any IDE.
+This is a Visual Studio project, so create project from github in it.
 Install SFML from https://www.sfml-dev.org/index.php.
 In `Source.cpp` find int main() {} function.
 To use orbit maneuver program, type there `orbits();` and compile.
 To use simulation programm, type `simulation();` and compile